danielmoi/aquarium/notes/04-03-inheritance.md

 }
 ```

-- use `val` / `var` in the constructor, and this will create members
+- we can use `val` / `var` in the constructor, and Kotlin will create members
+  for us
 - need to make `currentPage` PRIVATE
 - subclass constructor passes arguments to parent class